Experience report of physics-informed neural networks in fluid simulations: pitfalls and frustration

 We built our PINN solver with the help of NVIDIA's Modulus library (\DUrole{cite}{noauthor_modulus_nodate}).
 Modulus is a high-level Python package built on top of PyTorch that helps users develop PINN-based differential equation solvers.
 Also, in each case study, we also carried out simulations with our CFD solver, PetIBM (\DUrole{cite}{chuang_petibm_2018}).
 PetIBM is a traditional solver using staggered-grid finite difference methods with MPI parallelization and GPU computing.
 PetIBM simulations in each case study served as baseline data.
+For all cases, configurations, post-processing scripts, and required Singularity image definitions can be found at reference \DUrole{cite}{pi_yueh_chuang_2022_6592457}.

 This paper is structured as follows: the second section briefly describes the PINN method and an analogy to traditional CFD methods.
-The third and fourth sections provide the case studies of the Taylor-Green vortex in 2D for accuracy/performance benchmarking and a 2D laminar cylinder flow with vortex shedding.
+The third and fourth sections provide our computational experiments of the Taylor-Green vortex in 2D and a 2D laminar cylinder flow with vortex shedding.
 Most discussions happen in the corresponding case studies.
 The last section presents the conclusion and discussions that did not fit into either one of the cases.